 Part for a vehicle in the automotive sector.

-Steel materials benefit from heat treatments, particularly in manufacturing processes like hot forming or after welding, where stresses may have built up.
+Steel materials benefit greatly from heat treatments, particularly in manufacturing processes like hot forming or after welding.

 Basic Heat Treatments